epasveer/seer/src/resources/help/DebugModes.md

 * 'pre' - gdb commands to execute before the executable is loaded (or attach, or connect, or loading of corefile).
 * 'post' - gdb commands to execute afterwards

-Click OK and Seer will starting the debugging session.
+Click OK and Seer will start the debugging session.

-### Sessions
+### Projects
-A session file can be saved.
-The session file will save:
+A project file can be created.
+The project file will save:

 * Name of executable
 * Name of symbol file